-Instagram Tips for Visual Artists Selling Art Online
+Instagram Tips For Visual Artists Selling Art Online

 Are you becoming overwhelmed with all of the social media choices that you have to market your art online?
 It almost seems like there are new social media sites popping up every month.

-Have you noticed that every new social media platform claims to be the best choice for marketers.
+Have you noticed that every new social media platform claims to be the best choice for marketers?

-In order for you to build an online art business you have to try new tools, learn how to use them, then assess the results.
+In order for you to build an online art business, you have to try new tools, learn how to use them, then assess the results.
 If you see that there is potential then go full force.
 If you notice that you are wasting your time stop using the tool and try a different one.

-7 Instagram Tips for Visual Artists
+7 Instagram Tips For Creative People

 Tell Your Art Journey